Yuzu2005/Yuzu2005.github.io/README.md

 For this project I worked on a couple of mechanics mainly to do with the enemy AI.

--I worked partly on the spawner for enemies however I didn't make it randomly move around.
+*I worked partly on the spawner for enemies however I didn't make it randomly move around.

 -Pathfinding around the map and searching for the player.